Search: 1270 results

 And when we came to our night's resting-place, on opening our bags we saw that every man's money was in the mouth of his bag, all our money in full weight: and we have it with us to give it back;

-And the one went out from me, and I said, Surely he is torn in pieces; and I saw him not since:
+And the one went forth from me and it was said, Surely he was torn in pieces, he was torn in pieces; and I saw him not till now.

-Then they told him all the words of Joseph that he had spoken to them.
-And when he saw the wagons that Joseph had sent to carry him, then the spirit of Jacob their father revived.
+But when they told Jacob all that Joseph had said to them, and when he saw the wagons that Joseph had sent to transport him, the spirit of their father Jacob revived.

 And Israel will say to Joseph, Now will I die, after I saw thy face, because thou art yet living.